Here are some of the top reasons to visit Varese, a delightful town near Milan rich in artistic and natural beauties.

 Today Palazzo Estense is the seat of the local town hall, which makes visits difficult (you need to make a reservation by writing at firstname.lastname@example.org).
 You can still admire the palace from the outside, though and explore its beautiful gardens.
 I suggest not to miss he view over the palace from the Belvedere hill, it’s truly impressive!

-Varese’s pedestrian city centre is really pretty, dotted with lively piazze and cozy cafés nestled under porticoed streets.
-One of my favourite spots is Broletto, a delightful XV-century courtyard that used to host the local grains market and today houses little shops and a café.
+Varese’s pedestrian city center is really pretty, dotted with lively piazze and cozy cafés nestled under porticoed streets.
+One of my favorite spots is Broletto, a delightful XV-century courtyard that used to host the local grains market and today houses little shops and a café.

 Corso Matteotti is Varese’s main street and leads to some of the top sights in town, such as the Mera Arch that connects the charming Piazza Podestà to Piazza San Vittore, where the Basilica of San Vittore and its imposing bell tower stand.
 Just next to the bell tower is the Baptistery of San Giuseppe, the most ancient monument of Varese, dating back to the XII century and preserving some stunning frescoes (unfortunately though it’s open only on Wednesdays, Fridays and the second Sunday of the month).

-Also, look for Chiostro di Sant’Antonino, an historic convent that was converted into luxury apartments, and the super photographed terracotta window of Casa Perabò, a XV-century residential complex that belonged to one of Varese’s most influential families.
+Also, look for Chiostro di Sant’Antonino, a historic convent that was converted into luxury apartments, and the super photographed terracotta window of Casa Perabò, a 15th-century residential complex that belonged to one of Varese’s most influential families.

 4. Beautiful villas